-(C) demonstrate safe use of tools and equipment; (D) identify options and opportunities for business ownership; and (E) analyze the role of small business in free enterprise.
-(6) The student develops an improved supervised agriculture experience program as it relates to agriculture, food, and natural resources.
-The student is expected to: (A) plan, propose, conduct, and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory-based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper record keeping recordkeeping skills as they relate to a supervised experience; (C) design and use a customized record keeping record keeping system for the individual supervised experience; (D) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (E) produce a challenging approach for a local program of activities in agriculture.
+(C) germinate seeds and transplant seeds seedlings; and (D) demonstrate asexual propagation techniques.
+(4) (5) The student manages and controls common pests of horticultural plants.
+The student is expected to: (A) identify common horticultural pests and pathogens; (B) demonstrate safe practices in selecting, applying, storing, and disposing of chemicals; and (C) develop a plan for integrated pest management. explain parts of a pesticide label.
+See public comment (5) (6) The student demonstrates marketing and management skills used in the operation of horticultural businesses.
+The student is expected to: (A) identify and maintain hand and power tools and equipment; (B) select appropriate tools and equipment; (C) demonstrate safe use of tools and equipment; (D) identify options and opportunities for business ownership; and (E) analyze the role of small business in free enterprise.
+(6)(7) The student develops an improved supervised agriculture experience program as it relates to agriculture, food, and natural resources.
+The student is expected to: (A) plan, propose, conduct, document and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper record-keeping recordkeeping skills as they relate to a supervised experience; (C) design and use a customized record keeping recordkeeping system for the individual supervised experience; (D) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (E) produce a challenging approach for a local program of activities in agriculture.